Silverstone denies British Grand Prix deal has been agreed

 "At this time we can confirm that we have not agreed a contract however talks are still progressing."

-The British Racing Drivers' Club has said "unless a new contractual arrangement can be reached with Liberty, 2019 will be the last year that the British Grand Prix takes place at Silverstone - the only viable venue for a British GP".
+The British Racing Drivers' Club, the circuit's owners, has previously said that "unless a new contractual arrangement can be reached with Liberty, 2019 will be the last year that the British Grand Prix takes place at Silverstone - the only viable venue for a British GP".

-The terms of the 17-year contract they signed in 2009 have increasingly become too onerous for the BRDC, the circuit's owners, to afford.
+The terms of the original 17-year contract they signed in 2009 have increasingly become too onerous for the BRDC to afford.